rc2dev/pifi-radio/INSTALL.md

 # Installation guide

-This app should work on any system running Ruby and MPD, but this guide is designed for Linux.
+There are many ways to deploy PiFi Radio.
+This guide has the goal to help you get PiFi up and running as quick and easy as possible.
+Then, we'll list some suggestions for a more robust installation.

-There are many ways in which you could deploy PiFi Radio.
-I'll guide you through a quick and simple way of get it running and then give you some suggestions for a more robust deployment.
+This document targets Linux, but the app should work on any system running Ruby and MPD.

 ## Quick basic guide